KillerCodeMonkey/angularjs-electron-app/README.md

 # angularjs-electron-app
-An little playground for electron and angularjs
+A little playground for electron and angularjs